AliaksandrMarachkouski/MJC-School/stage #3/aem/module #4. Unit testing/index.md

 ## Timeline

-The recommended timeline for the whole module is 1 day.
+The recommended timeline for the whole module is 3 days.